tommi-vsalo/infra-project-review/IDS-project.md

 The project was tested on a Debian 13 virtual machine according to the install instructions.

+### Components

+The project consisted of:

+- Project installation file which were automatically setup with Ansible
+- an IDS stack consisting of Suricata and Wazuh
+- Additional tools like tcpreplay, nmap and tshark for generating events

+### Operating Principles

+The project works by generating network packets for Suricata, which generates alerts.
+These alerts are processed by Wazuh into data which is displayed on a dashboard.
+The IDS stack and alerts allow for experimentation in a safe lab environment with instant feedback.

 ### Testing

 The comprehensive instructions starting from installing the VM itself were highly helpful.
 The step 1 could mention the VirtualBox "unattended install" -feature, which tends to work quite well and saves a lot of time.